 4. Antwerp

-Antwerp is famous for its heritage-listed 16th-century Town Hall and a surprising number of Art Nouveau buildings.
+Antwerp has a rich architectural heritage, including its iconic 16th-century Town Hall and an impressive collection of Art Nouveau buildings.

 For details on Antwerp Christmas Market and the locations of each market, read my full guide.